-Eleanor Bauer is a performer and choreographer working at the intersections of dance, writing, and music.
-Her work is a profound synthesis of physical, conceptual, affective, emotional, formal, and aesthetic understandings.
-From talk shows to evening-length ensemble pieces, her versatile works range in scale, media, and genre, traversing different methods and categories of performance.
-Her solos ELEANOR! from 2005 and (BIG GIRLS DO BIG THINGS) from 2009 exemplify the humor, sincerity, and sensuality that mark her way of working, performing and being.
+Eleanor Bauer is a choreographer and performer working at the intersections of dance, writing, and music.
+Her work is rooted in a synthesis of embodied intelligences in her practice of making sense with the senses in performance.
+From solos to talk shows to large ensemble pieces, her versatile works range in scale, media, and genre, traversing categories of performance with wit, humor, and aplomb, and have toured internationally to critical acclaim.

 Originally from Santa Fe, New Mexico, Bauer holds a BFA in Dance from New York University, is a graduate of the Research Cycle at P.A.R.T.S. in Brussels, and is currently based in Stockholm where she is a PhD candidate in Choreography at Stockholm University of the Arts.